 Welcome to the Kyoto-based website for the Kyoto Consortium for Japanese Studies (KCJS)!
 (Please also visit our Columbia University-based website for other important information and details on how to submit an application.)

-Over the last quarter century, hundreds of students have completed a semester, year, or summer at KCJS.
-Many suggest in their testimonials that it was the best year of their life!
-We look forward to welcoming you to the KCJS family, and of course Kyoto, our city rich in beauty, culture and history.
+Since its founding in 1989, more than 1,500 students have completed a semester, year, or summer at KCJS.
+Many state in their testimonials that it was the best year of their life!
+We look forward to welcoming you into the KCJS community and Kyoto, our city rich in culture, history and natural beauty.

-Founded in 1989 and housed in the Stanford Japan Center until 2006, KCJS is now based in the Fusokan building on the campus of Doshisha University.
-At Doshisha, KCJS students are full members of the university community and enjoy access to campus facilities and events.
+KCJS is based in the Fusokan building on the campus of Doshisha University.
+KCJS students are full members of the university community and enjoy access to campus facilities, student clubs, and events.

-We are proud to offer a demanding and rewarding academic program that will help develop your Japanese language skills and provide opportunities to explore many aspects of japan, including its history, culture, art, religion, contemporary society, economy, business practices, and international relations.
+We are proud to offer a demanding and rewarding academic program that will help develop your Japanese language skills and provide opportunities to explore Japan’s history, culture, art, religion, contemporary society, economy, business practices, and international relations.
 Our curriculum consists of intensive morning Japanese language classes and afternoon subject courses taught by accomplished faculty who are experts in their fields.
-The third core component of our curriculum is the Community Involvement Project (CIP), a program that encourages you to venture beyond the four-walled classroom and into the community where you will use the Japanese language and be immersed in Japanese life.
+A third core component of our curriculum is the Community Involvement Project (CIP), which encourages you to venture outside the classroom and into the local community, where you will use the Japanese language and be immersed in Japanese life.

-KCJS offers a wide-range of extracurricular activities, such as field trips, guest lectures, alumni panels, and language partner exchanges, in which you can participate alongside students from Doshisha and Kyoto University.
-During your stay in Kyoto, you will have the option to live with a host family or stay in an apartment or guest house.
+KCJS offers a wide-range of extracurricular activities, such as field trips, guest lectures, alumni panels, and language partner exchanges, in which you can interact with students from Doshisha and Kyoto University.
+During your stay in Kyoto, you will have the option to live with a host family or stay in an apartment.

-In Summer 2015, KCJS offered intermediate and advanced Japanese language programs for eight weeks, along with a six-week program in Classical Japanese.
+During the summer, KCJS offers intermediate and advanced Japanese language programs for eight weeks, along with a six-week program in Classical Japanese.

 Kyoto Consortium for Japanese Studies